-When you’re young, you don’t have them, and when you grow up, you get them and that’s when you realize you don’t want them.
-Wisdom teeth are something everyone gets, and more often than not, they become an issue and need to be removed.
-For any such procedures consult your dentist to get an idea of what needs doing.
+When you’re young, you don’t have them; when you grow up, you get them, and that’s when you realize you don’t want them.
+Wisdom teeth are something everyone gets; more often than not, they become an issue and need to be removed.
+For any such procedures, consult our dentist to understand what needs doing.

-But, for those who are curious, other than being pesky things that cause discomfort – what are wisdom teeth and why can they be such trouble?
+But, for those curious, other than being pesky things that cause discomfort – what are wisdom teeth, and why can they be such trouble?

 What Are They?

 A common mistake some might think is that wisdom teeth make you smarter.
-Let’s squash that myth straight away and tell you this is not true.
+Let’s squash that myth immediately and tell you this is untrue.
 But why are they called what they are?
 Well, simply because they come in as you get older, and with age comes wisdom.

 Much like the other teeth at the back, wisdom teeth grow in as molars.
 They are there to help a person grind up food to make it easier to swallow.
-They are wider and stronger than your incisors or canines, which is why they are perfect for their job.
+They are wider and stronger than your incisors or canines, making them perfect for their job.
 Well, that is if they did their job properly and didn’t cause so many issues.

 Fun Fact: Not everyone’s wisdom teeth come in!
-As human anatomy has evolved throughout history, there is a theory that because our diets have changed, we don’t need them anymore.
+As human anatomy has evolved throughout history, there is a theory that because our diets have changed, we no longer need them.

 So, Why Are They Such a Problem?

 There is a wide variety of discomfort and pain that wisdom teeth can cause.
-Aside from the obvious pain from them growing in, they can have an impact on your oral health without even breaking through to the surface.
+Aside from the obvious pain from them growing in, they can impact your oral health without breaking through to the surface.

 Coming Through Wrong